By Daniel Hubbard | May 1, 2011

 Ignoring the moon still leaves the problem that the number of days it takes to complete a year is longer than 365 by a fraction of a day.
 Leap days came into existence over two thousand years ago to add an extra day every four years.
 The Julian Calendar, named for Julius Caesar, is the oldest calendar that most genealogists researching in European records are likely to encounter.
 It adds that one extra day every four years.
 It gets the average number of days per solar year just about right.
 If it wasn’t for Easter that certainly would have been good enough.

 Why isn’t an average of 365.25 days per year good enough?
 The real value this tries to mimic, called the mean tropical year, is 365.24219.
 That’s an error of just under 8 days every thousand years, less than a day in a human lifespan.
 Personally, I wouldn’t notice that.
-At eight days per thousand years it would take a long time before Santa would need to exchange his reindeer for chicks and baby bunnies and replace the fur suit for shorts.
+At eight days per thousand years it would take a long time before Santa would need to exchange his reindeer for chicks and baby bunnies and replace the fur suit with shorts.
 If you look at other cultures, they have lived and in some cases do live very happily with much larger differences between the calendar year and the solar year.
 The ancient Egyptians lived with a calendar that drifted with respect to the seasons by one day every four years.
 The Islamic year drifts with respect to the sun by about 11 days per year.
 Lunisolar calendars like the Hebrew Calendar track the seasons but have a year that is either about 11 days shorter than the solar year or about 18 days longer than the solar year.
 Despite those counterexamples, 365.25 days per year was not acceptable.
 Easter, and the complex way it was defined, is the reason that 8 days per millennium mattered.